kailynw/Paycheck-Wage-Calculator/README.md

 # Paycheck/Wage Calculator

-An Android "paycheck/wage calculaotr" application that calculates your pay based on income, marital status, and location.
+An Android "paycheck/wage calculator" application that calculates your pay based on income, marital status, and location.
 Also displays deducted tax information, pre-taxed salary, and post tax-salary.

 # What I Learned